LeuphanaDataScience/ML_Lab_2021-2022/CL-ACO_Hybrid/README.txt

 3)	Run the script "run.py"

-4)	The results are stored in a new folder (name starts with date & time run was started)
+4)	The results are stored in a new folder under "OUTPUT" (name starts with date & time run was started)

 --------------------------------------------------------------------------------------------------------